rezzraj/NLP-Transformer-based-RESUME-RANKER/README.md

 ## License

-This project is licensed under the **MIT License** —
+This project is licensed under the **MIT License** — rezzraj

 ---

 ## About Me

-Built by **rezzraj** — a student passionate about AI/ML and NLP, hustling to turn projects into real-world impact.
+Built by **Akshit Raj** — B.tech 2nd year, and well im fascinated by the transformer architecture.
-Find me on [GitHub](https://github.com/rezzraj) and [LinkedIn](https://www.linkedin.com/in/rezzraj/) for collabs, internships, and AI convos. 👊
+Find me on  [LinkedIn](https://www.linkedin.com/in/rezraj/) for collabs, internships, and AI convos.

 ---